RobbCorrea/Ball-with-Mouse-Paddle/README.md

 so that it would be easier to follow this simple code.

-Descriptions to code lines were added too.
+Descriptions of code lines were added too.

 The canvas html5 object is clearly depicted in this example.